-I came across the idea here, kind of a random pinterest thing, and gave it a try immediately.
-Although some of you have said that you did this activity growing up or with classes, so I guess it’s one of those oldies but goodies that just wasn’t on my radar.
+I came across the idea here, kind of a random Pinterest thing, and gave it a try immediately.
+Some of you said that you did this activity growing up or with classes, so I guess it’s one of those oldies but goodies that just wasn’t on my radar.

 Scribble Drawings with Watercolor Paint